securefederatedai/openfl/openfl-workspace/torch_cnn_mnist/README.md

 ```

 ## Directory Breakdown:
-* requirements.txt: This file lists all the Python dependencies required to run the TaskRunner API and its components.
+* requirements.txt: Lists all the Python dependencies required to run the TaskRunner API and its components.
 Ensure you install these dependencies by running pip install -r requirements.txt.
 * plan: Contains configuration files for federated learning:
     - plan.yaml: The main Federated Learning plan declaration, defining the structure of the federated learning workflow.
     - cols.yaml: A list of authorized collaborators for the federated learning task.
     - data.yaml: Specifies the path to the data set for each collaborator.
     - defaults: Path to the default configuration values for the federated learning plan.
-* src: This directory contains the Python modules used for federated learning:
+* src: Contains the Python modules used for federated learning:
     - init.py: Marks the src directory as a Python package, allowing you to import modules within the directory.
     - cnn_model.py: Defines the Convolutional Neural Network (CNN) model for federated learning.
     - dataloader.py: A module responsible for loading and processing datasets for the federated learning task.
     - taskrunner.py: The core task runner module that manages the execution of federated learning tasks.

 ## Defining the Data Loader
 The data loader in OpenFL is responsible for batching and iterating through the dataset that will be used for local training and validation on each collaborator node.
-The PyTorchMNISTInMemory class is designed to handle the MNIST dataset, ensuring it is properly loaded and preprocessed for federated learning experiments.
+The PyTorchMNISTInMemory class is responsible for batching and iterating through the MNIST data set, additionally sharded "on the fly".

 To customize the PyTorchMNISTInMemory class, you need to implement the load_mnist_shard() function to process the dataset available at data_path on the local file system.
 The data_path parameter represents the data shard number used by the collaborator.
 This setup allows each collaborator to work with a specific subset of the data, facilitating distributed training.

 The load_mnist_shard() function is responsible for loading the MNIST dataset, dividing it into training and validation sets, and applying necessary transformations.
 The data is then batched and made ready for the training process.

-# Modify the dataloader to support "bring your own data"
+# Modify the dataloader to support "Bring Your Own Data"
 You can either try to implement the placeholders by yourself, or get the solution from [dataloader.py](https://github.com/securefederatedai/openfl-contrib/blob/main/openfl_contrib_tutorials/ml_to_fl/federated/src/dataloader.py)
+Also, update the data loader class name in plan.yaml accordingly.

 ```
 import numpy as np